 Where a customer is already registered on an LV substation tariff they will remain so.

-Note 6: HV Medium Non-Domestic - This tariff will be closed to new customers and all new HV connections will be required to be half-hourly metered.
+Note 6: Not Used

 Note 7: Fixed charges are generally levied on a pence per MPAN basis.
-However, there are some instances in the half-hourly market where more than one MPAN exists on a customer’s connection and only one fixed charge is appropriate.
+However, there are some instances in the half-hourly site specific market where more than one MPAN exists on a customer’s connection and only one fixed charge is appropriate.
 Where a group of MPANs is classed as a site as identified in the connection agreement, billing systems should be able to group the MPANs, where appropriate, for charging purposes.

 Tariff structures for generation

-NHH and Aggregated HH Metered Generation
+Aggregated HH Metered Generation

-Use of System Charges for NHH Low Voltage (LV and LVS) generation tariffs and aggregated HH LV generation will be billed via Supercustomer.
+Use of System Charges for Aggregated LV generation will be billed via Supercustomer.
 The billing systems will be required to apply fixed charges plus negative unit charges with the process being managed through the DNO Party’s invoicing of the supplier.

-Structure of NHH and aggregated HH generation charges:
+Structure of Aggregated HH generation charges:

 Fixed charge will be p/MPAN/day; and

 Unit rate charge p/kWh.

+Re-active Charges will not apply.

-HH Metered Generation (other than Aggregated)
+Site Specific HH Metered Generation

-Use of System Charges for HH Low Voltage (LV) and High Voltage (HV) generation tariffs (excluding aggregated HH LV generation) will be via the HH billing systems.
+Use of System Charges for HH Site Specific Low Voltage (LV) and High Voltage (HV) generation tariffs will be via the HH billing systems.
 The billing systems will be required to apply fixed charges plus reactive power unit charges, negative unit charges and manage the process through the DNO Party’s invoicing of the supplier

-Structure of HH generation charges:
+Structure of Site Specific HH generation charges:

 Fixed charge will be p/MPAN/day;